devopshydclub/vprofile-project/README.md

 - Security Group

 # Pricing
-You may be charged for the domain name.
+You may be charged for the domain name and other services used for this project.
 But most of the service used is comes under free-tier

 # Technologies
 - Spring MVC